ikutadante/cyclistic/README.md

 Of our annual members, 65.6% choose classic bikes to ride, while 50.6% of casual users opt for classic bikes as well.
 It seems that classic bikes are more popular than electric bikes for both types of users.

 ### 3. Comparison of Average Durations
-The average ride duration for annual members is 12 minutes, compared to casual users, which is 23 minutes, almost half the duration.
+Annual members have an average ride duration of 12 minutes.
+In contrast, casual users ride for an average of 23 minutes, which is almost twice as long.

 ### 4. Monthly Comparison of Average Durations
 The average ride duration for annual members barely changes across different months.
 However, for casual users, we observe a rising trend from the winter season to the summer season and a declining trend from the summer season to the winter season.